Google Gemini Explained: Overview of Gemini AI Models

 What is behind Google Gemini?

-As Large Language Models (short: LLM) in the field of artificial intelligence primarily refers to neural networks that are able to understand, process and generate human language themselves in various ways.
-The term “large” describes the property that these models are trained on vast amounts of data and have several billion neurons or parameters that recognize the underlying structures in the text.
+In the field of artificial intelligence, Large language models (LLMs for short) primarily refer to neural networks that are capable of understanding, processing, and generating human language in various ways.
+The term “large” describes the fact that these models are trained on vast amounts of data and have several billion neurons or parameters that recognize the underlying structures in the text.

-Multimodal models are part of machine learning and include architectures that can process several variants of data, the so-called modalities.
+Multimodal models Are a subfield of machine learning and include architectures that can process multiple variants of data, known as modalities.
 Until now, most models could only process a single type of data, such as text or images.
-Multimodal models, on the other hand, are able to record and process various formats.
+Multimodal models, on the other hand, are capable of accepting and processing different formats.

 Multimodal models explained by Inputs and Outpupts as multimedia formats

-Google Gemini was unveiled for the first time at a virtual press conference on December 06, 2023.
-At the same time, both the Google blog and the website of the AI company Google DeepMind, items online, which describe the functionalities of the new AI family.
+Google Gemini was unveiled for the first time at a virtual press conference on December 6, 2023.
+At the same time, articles describing the functionalities of the new AI family were published on both the Google Blog and the website of the AI company Google DeepMind.

-Early versions enabled simple code generation, image editing, and the combination of text and image information, among other things.
+Early Versions enabled simple code generation, image processing, and the combination of text and image information, among other things.
 Gemini is frequently used for basic research and learning support.
-With the introduction of Gemini 2 and subsequent updates, these capabilities have been steadily improved, particularly through deep-think modes for multi-step reasoning, editing longer documents, and analyzing complex mathematical and scientific tasks.
+With the introduction of Gemini 2 and subsequent updates, these capabilities have been steadily improved, particularly through deep think modes for multi-step reasoning, processing longer documents, and analyzing complex mathematical and scientific tasks.

 Interpretation and Generation